MicrosoftDocs/microsoft-365-community/Community/information-architecture-managed-metadata-vs-lookup-column.md

 * There is no single way of doing things in SharePoint.
 It all depends on the use cases.
 * I normally use Managed Metadata when dealing with cross site publishing or global search-related metadata.
 Because the metadata values are normally managed by a few people and used widely across all sites in SharePoint, we get more consistency and converge on a common understanding.
 This is especially true when building Document Management solutions or Intranet News publishing.
 * I use Lookup columns, when I'm building solutions that are locally related to a site, and the lookup data is from multiple lists already in the site.
-For example, when building custom apps with PowerApps and I'm using SharePoint lists as data sources.
+For example, when building custom apps with Power Apps and I'm using SharePoint lists as data sources.

 ---